mdroste/stata-binscatter2/README.md

 New Features
 ---------------------------------

-In addition to substantial performance improvements for large datasets, binscatter2 adds a few new features to binscatter.
+In addition to substantial performance improvements for large datasets (see [benchmarks](#benchmarks)), binscatter2 adds a few new features to binscatter.
 In particular:

 - [x] **Multi-way fixed effects**.
 If [reghdfe](https://github.com/sergiocorreia/reghdfe) is installed, multi-way fixed effects can be specified in the absorb() option.
 - [x] **Quantile intervals**.
 Overlay quantiles of the sample distribution on top of the means/medians within each bin, providing more information on the shape of the conditional distribution of y given x.
 - [x] **Flexible save commands**.
 Save scatter points out to .dta files and also choose to omit the do-file created by savedata() with the nodofile option.
 - [x] **More fit line options**.
 Exponential and logarithmic fits, with higher-order polynomials coming soon.
+- [x] **Alternative procedure to control for covariates**.
+Implements the suggested procedure described in [Cattaneo et al. (2019)](https://sites.google.com/site/nppackages/binsreg/Cattaneo-Crump-Farrell-Feng_2019_Binscatter.pdf) to control for covariates without residualizing y and x.

 ![binscatter2 demo](benchmarks/ex.png "binscatter2 demo")